1. What does Nehemiah Community Revitalization Corporation do?

 7. I thought Nehemiah just developed housing.
 Is this true?

 Since 1993, Nehemiah Corporation has developed over 1,230 units of affordable housing in South Carolina in partnership with organizations around the state.
 Realizing the need for more economic development in troubled communities, Nehemiah Corporation reorganized in 2004 under the name Nehemiah Community Revitalization Corporation.
 Our expanded mission calls us to help organizations build capacity to both develop housing and create economic opportunities in their communities.

 8. Do you provide housing counseling?
 Credit counseling?

 We provide credit and housing counseling to persons who have been identified for homeownership opportunities in our developments.(We are sorry, but we do not have the resources to provide housing counseling to others.)
-Both HUD and the South Carolina State Housing Authority maintain lists of approved housing counselors.
+Both HUD and the SC Housing maintain lists of approved housing counselors.
 National Foundation for Credit Counseling maintains a database of credit counselors.

 9. Where has Nehemiah developed housing?

 We are currently developing projects in Aiken, McCormick, Greenwood, Georgetown, Greer, Gaffney, Anderson, Spartanburg, Anderson County, Pickens County, Greenville County, and Oconee County.